-Start containers with `triton-docker run`
+Start containers with `docker run`

-When you execute triton-docker run, an individual container is spun up with its own file system, networking, and process tree.
+When you execute docker run, an individual container is spun up with its own file system, networking, and process tree.
 Each Docker container runs on bare metal in your selected data center, with no need to setup or maintain hosts.

 docker run on Triton

-$ triton-docker run -d -p 80 --name webserver nginx
+$ docker run -d -p 80 --name webserver nginx

 Within this command:

-Every time you triton-docker run, your container is provisioned on an available server in that data center.
-If you do five triton-docker runs, your five containers will probably be running on five different physical servers.
+Every time you docker run, your container is provisioned on an available server in that data center.
+If you do five docker runs, your five containers will probably be running on five different physical servers.
 You can get some control over where in the data center your container runs by using affinity filters.
 You can add an affinity filter with either environment variables or with a label.

-There are several other ways to modify triton-docker run to customize your container.
+There are several other ways to modify docker run to customize your container.
 You can set the RAM, CPU, and storage for each container, as well as specify networks and ports.
 You can even control the placement of your container.

 Using the portal